junxit/us-congress-code/title-06/chapter-1/sec-665g.md

   - **(2)** the study of risk-based formulas required under subsection (q)(4);
   - **(3)** the development of guidelines required under subsection (m)(2)(B); and
   - **(4)** any modifications described in subsection (q)(2)(D).
-- **(p)** *Notification to Congress* Not later than 3 business days before the date on which the Department announces the award of a grant to an eligible entity under this section, including an announcement to the eligible entity, the Secretary shall provide to the appropriate committees of Congress notice of the announcement.
+- **(p)** *Notification to Congress* Not later than 3 business days before the date on which the Department announces the award of a grant to an eligible entity under this section, including an announcement to the eligible entity, the Secretary shall provide to the appropriate congressional committees notice of the announcement.
 - **(q)** *Reports, study, and review*
   - **(1)** *Annual reports by grant recipients*
     - **(A)** *In general* Not later than 1 year after the date on which an eligible entity receives a grant under this section for the purpose of implementing the Cybersecurity Plan of the eligible entity, including an eligible entity that comprises a multi-entity group that receives a grant for that purpose, and annually thereafter until 1 year after the date on which funds from the grant are expended or returned, the eligible entity shall submit to the Secretary a report that, using the metrics described in the Cybersecurity Plan of the eligible entity, describes the progress of the eligible entity in—